alfio-event/alf.io/README.md

 You should have installed Java version **11** (e.g. [Oracle's](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [OpenJDK](http://openjdk.java.net/install/), or any other distribution) in order to build and run alf.io.
 Please note that for the build process the JDK is required.

+Postgresql version 9.6 or later.

+Additionally, the database user that create and use the tables should not be a "SUPERUSER", or else the row security policy checks will not be applied.

 ## Run on your machine

 ### Gradle Build